tpadjen/civ-vii-mod-options-api/README.md

 // It returns an object with all of these properties, plus
 //   * value - the current value of option
 //   * addChangeListener((value) => void) - listen for changes to the value
-export const myFirstOption = Options.addModOption({
+export const myFirstOption = ModOptions.addModOption({
     id: 'my-first-option',        // internal use, unique within your namespace
     category: CategoryType.Mods,  // which tab should it show up in (Mods recommended)?
     group: MOD_OPTIONS_GROUP,     // which group should it be in?